 Here’s where the magic happens.

-User clicks you “Get Tickets Now” button and go to your checkout page.
-I recommend using the ClickFunnels order form builder OR ThriveCart (this is a seprate software (what I use now) but either will do it.
-DON’T use Eventbrite or other similar ticketing platforms cause you can’t do what I’m about to tell you.
+User clicks your “Get Tickets Now” button and go to your checkout page.
+I recommend using the ClickFunnels order form builder.
+DON’T use Eventbrite or other similar event ticketing platforms because you can’t do everything I’m about to tell you with any of them.